 – Prove it! – The only way to instill recovery confidence is to prove it.
 IT needs to look for data protection solutions that make it easy to verify its recovery success rate through continuous testing.
 That recovery testing includes leveraging on backup device recovery or in-cloud recovery plus the ability to automate the process so regular testing is done without consuming IT resources.

-You can get this eBook by pre-registering for our upcoming webinar “Veteran vs. Rookie – Who is Best Able to Meet The Enterprise Backup Challenge?”
-Sign up for the December 7th webinar, and we will send you the eBook now, then we invite you to come back for a more in-depth dive on the webinar.
+You can get this eBook by registering for our on demand webinar “Veteran vs. Rookie – Who is Best Able to Meet The Enterprise Backup Challenge?”.